-- Follows the Committee Page. - Written in paragraph format and double-spaced.
+- Follows the Committee Page. - The word "dedication" is formatted the same as chapter titles. - Written in paragraph format and double-spaced.
 If it is just a short phrase, center on page and the heading "Dedication" is not required

 Acknowledgements (optional)